What inspires you to write specific books?

 I am living proof that students of history can get a job in the history field.
 The key components are: a graduate degree—for most professional history jobs, it helps to have a master’s degree in a history-related area; perseverance with a capital P; internships—don’t hesitate to work at unpaid internships if you can afford it, even a day or two a week, or volunteer as a docent, show that you want to be at work in the field; informational interviews —network, network, network, many people get jobs through networking and meeting new people through interviews.
 For me, an informational interview led to a career at the Smithsonian.
 Also, be flexible and willing to move or work at a place you may not think will lead anywhere.

 What is next?

 The second edition of The Museum Educator’s Manual, a book about museum practice, comes out in Fall 2017.
 I’ve learned that second editions are almost as much work as the first edition.
 But I also have two books for ages 10-14 in the works as well.
 One will look at the power of place.
 I love history because I visited so many historic sites as a child, and I hope to encourage my readers to do the same.
-And, coming in Fall 2018 is a book about the Star-Spangled Banner.
+And, coming in late 2018 is a book about the Star-Spangled Banner.
 There’s so much more to the story than Francis Scott Key.
 I’m finding some incredible information about the fascinating characters involved.
 It will also be about place because so many of the related sites still exist around Baltimore.
 Plus, I’m excited to share that I’ve signed a contract with a multi-faceted literary agency and look forward to working with my agent on future projects.